Willow General Purpose Sync Protocol

 If this message is the last of a set of messages that together cover the range of some prior ReconciliationSendFingerprint message, then this field contains the range_count of that ReconciliationSendFingerprint message.
 Otherwise, none.

-The ReconciliationAnnounceEntries messages let peers announce how many Entries they have in a 3dRange by transmitting their LengthyEntries in the 3dRange.
+The ReconciliationAnnounceEntries messages let peers begin transmission of their LengthyEntries in a 3dRange.
 Each ReconciliationAnnounceEntries message must contain AreaOfInterestHandles issued by both peers that contain the range; this upholds read access control.

 Actual transmission of the LengthyEntries in the range happens via ReconciliationSendEntry messages.
 The will_sort flag should be set to 1 if the sender will transmit the LengthyEntriesSorting the Entries allows the receiver to determine which of its own Entries it can omit from a reply in constant space.
 For unsorted Entries, peers that cannot allocate a linear amount of memory have to resort to possibly redundant Entry transmissions to uphold the correctness of 3d range-based set reconciliation. sorted in ascending order by subspace_id first, using the path as a tiebreaker.
 If the sender will not guarantee this order, the flag must be set to 0.

-When a peer receives a ReconciliationSendFingerprint message that matches its local Fingerprint, it should reply with a ReconciliationAnnounceEntries message of count zero and want_response false, to indicate to the other peer that reconciliation of the 3dRange has concluded successfully.
+When a peer receives a ReconciliationSendFingerprint message that matches its local Fingerprint, it should reply with a ReconciliationAnnounceEntries message with is_empty set to true and want_response false, to indicate to the other peer that reconciliation of the 3dRange has concluded successfully.

 ReconciliationAnnounceEntries messages use the ReconciliationChannel.